mever-team/FairBench/docs/quick.md

 ```

 !!! tip
-    See the growing list of all supported measures by calling `fb.quick.help()`.
+    See the growing list of more than 300 valid buildable measures by calling `fb.quick.help()`.
-    This does not show invalid ones.
-For example, accuracy does not provide curves
-    to compare.
-More than 300 measures can already be computed.

 ## 4. Go into details